Union of the Russian People: Religion and society

-The Union has been described as 'an early Russian version of the Fascist movement', as it was anti-socialist, anti-liberal, and 'above all anti-Semitic'.
-The Union was above all a movement of 'Great Russian nationalism'.
-Its very first aim it had declared to be a 'Great Russia, United and Indivisible'.
-Its nationalism was based on xenophobia and racism.

 According to its 1906 statute, the Union saw the protection of Orthodoxy, preservation of Autocracy and defense of Nationality as its main goals.
+While declaring that "all subjects of the Empire have the freedom of religious worship", it firmly stated that "the Orthodox faith remains steadfastly the official religion of the Russian Empire".
 It supported the reestablishment of Moscow Patriarchy and provisional of canonical self-government to the Russian Orthodox Church.
 Members of the Union opposed the freedom of religion, lobbied a ban on attending Catholic churches for the Orthodox and supported the introduction of anathema for converts into Catholicism, restoration of Orthodox brotherhoods and other measures directed against the Catholic Church.

 On the local level, the Union's activists cooperated with the Orthodox Church, promoting conservative public morals, working to preserve the social order and supporting elements of local self-government.
 As part of these policies, in some locations members of Orthodox parishes were banned from trading on Christian holidays and having common business with Jews; local activists of the Union campaigned against the consumption of alcohol and prevented the organization of khorovods, vechornytsi and similar events; special peasant patrols were organized to combat thievery, frequently with the use of corporal punishment.

 National minorities

 The Union was the leading exponent of antisemitism in the wake of the 1905 Revolution.
-Its leaders opposed what they saw as economic domination of the Orthodox majority by Jews, and some of them went as far as to propose the resettlement of all Jews to Palestine.
-Antisemitism was brought into the URP by what became the organisation's ideological core, chairman Alexander Dubrovin, Vladimir Purishkevich, Pavel Krushevan, Pavel Bulatsel and some other 'radical temperament anti-Semitic rabble- rousers', who had seceded from the Russian Assembly.
+Its founding programme and statute codified this antisemitism in concrete institutional terms: Jews were explicitly barred from membership in the Union "even if they had accepted Christianity", and the programme proposed that the entire Jewish population of the Russian Empire be permitted to elect no more than three deputies to the State Duma, justified by what it described as the "disruptive, anti-state activity of the united Jewish masses".
+Its leaders further opposed what they saw as economic domination of the Orthodox majority by Jews, and some went as far as to propose the resettlement of all Jews to Palestine.
+Antisemitism was brought into the URP by what became the organisation's ideological core, chairman Alexander Dubrovin, Vladimir Purishkevich, Pavel Krushevan, Pavel Bulatsel and some other 'radical temperament anti-Semitic rabble-rousers', who had seceded from the Russian Assembly.
 The methods of the Union were not what the Russian Assembly considered proper conduct.

 The Union actively campaigned against Ukrainian self-determination and in particular, against the 'cult' of the popular Ukrainian poet Taras Shevchenko.
 At the same time, the organization's leaders in ethnic Ukrainian lands, most notably archbishop Antony Khrapovitsky, tended to oppose ethnic nationalism in favour of a broader identity based on the Orthodox Christian faith.
 The Union's activists in Ukraine published part of their press in the Ukrainian language and used the memory about Cossacks, elements of Ukrainian folk culture and works by prominent Ukrainian authors, including Shevchenko, as parts of their propaganda.